 While everyone’s story is different, it is possible to be free of whatever it is that is holding you back.
-Sometimes though, it might take a little bit of effort to get to the point where you are able to truly explore your future – but that is okay.
+Sometimes though, it might take a little bit of effort to get to the point where you are able to truly explore your future.
+But, that is okay.

-When you are caught in the past and struggling to move forwards, it is easy to find yourself paralyzed with anxiety at two o’clock in the morning, replaying every mistake you’ve ever made.
+When you are caught in the past and struggling to move forwards, it is easy to find yourself paralyzed with anxiety.
+At two o’clock in the morning you start replaying every mistake you’ve ever made.
 This kind of processing is way too overwhelming for anyone to deal with.

 Write out everything that is bothering you – from the hangnail on your pinky finger to the biggest mistake you think you’ve ever made.

 Sometimes, once you’ve recognized what it is in your past that’s hanging over you, the solution becomes immediately obvious.
 Terrified that a hurtful message sent in the heat of the moment may have ended a friendship?
 Reach out to your friend and make the first move by apologizing.

 Worried that you may have burned bridges at a past job and that it would affect your future employment?
-Send a quick e-mail to your old manager asking to have coffee, and see if you can fix the damage that’s been done.
+Send a quick e-mail to your old manager asking to have coffee.
+See if you can fix the damage that’s been done.

 This sentence sounds so easy, and yet it can be so hard to actually do.
-The fact of the matter is, sometimes the past seems like a better place, you may still be in love with the man or woman who broke your heart five years ago, but if they’ve moved on, you need to too.
-It is important to recognize that the past is gone – there is no bringing it back, and there’s no re-creating it.
+The fact of the matter is, sometimes the past seems like a better place.
+You may still be in love with the man or woman who broke your heart five years ago, but if they’ve moved on, you need to do the same.

 It’s human nature to romanticize the past and remember it as being far more wonderful than it was.
 Memories of good times are important, but you can’t put your current life on hold while you relive the past!